-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of contaminants in water provided by public water systems.
+To ensure that tap water is safe to drink, EPA prescribes regulations which limit the number of contaminants in water provided by public water systems.
 The table below lists all of the drinking water contaminants that we detected during the calendar year of this report.
 Although many more contaminants were tested, only those substances listed below were found in your water.
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
-A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
+A few naturally occurring minerals may improve the taste of drinking water and have nutritional value at low levels.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 As such, some of our data, though representative, may be more than one year old.
 In this table you will find terms and abbreviations that might not be familiar to you.
 To help you better understand these terms, we have provided the definitions below the table.

-Contaminants MCLG or MRDLG MCL, TT, or MRDL Detect In Your Water Range Sample Date Violation Typical Source Low High Disinfectants &amp; Disinfection By-Products (There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants) Chlorine (as Cl 2 ) (ppm) 4 4 1 1 1 2022 No Water additive used to control microbes Haloacetic Acids (HAA5) (ppb) NA 60 46.1 27 46.1 2022 No By-product of drinking water chlorination TTHMs [Total Trihalomethanes] (ppb) NA 80 72.3 38.2 72.3 2022 No By-product of drinking water disinfection Inorganic Contaminants Fluoride (ppm) 4 4 .52 .52 .52 2022 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Radioactive Contaminants Alpha emitters (pCi/L) 0 15 5 5 17.8 2021 No Erosion of natural deposits Radium (combined 226/228) (pCi/L) 0 5 2.89 NA NA 2021 No Erosion of natural deposits Uranium (ug/L) 0 30 NA 19.072 19.072 2021 No Erosion of natural deposits

-Contaminants MCLG AL Your Water Sample Date # Samples Exceeding AL Exceeds AL Typical Source Inorganic Contaminants Copper - action level at consumer taps (ppm) 1.3 1.3 .11 2021 1 No Corrosion of household plumbing systems; Erosion of natural deposits
+Contaminants MCLG or MRDLG MCL, TT, or MRDL Detect In Your Water Range Sample Date Violation Typical Source Low High Disinfectants & Disinfection By-Products (There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants) Chlorine (as Cl 2) (ppm) 4 4 1 1 1 2023 No Water additive used to control microbes Haloacetic Acids (HAA5) (ppb) NA 60 36 19.4 60.1 2023 No By-product of drinking water chlorination TTHMs [Total Trihalomethanes] (ppb) NA 80 45 27.2 62.7 2023 No By-product of drinking water disinfection Inorganic Contaminants Fluoride (ppm) 4 4 .52 .52 .52 2021 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Nitrate [measured as Nitrogen] (ppm) 10 10 .35 .33 .35 2023 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Microbiological Contaminants Turbidity (NTU) NA 0.3 100 NA NA 2023 No Soil runoff (Monitored by Henry County Water Authority) 100% of the samples were below the TT value of .3.
+A value less than 95% constitutes a TT violation.
+The highest single measurement was .28.
+Any measurement in excess of 1 is a violation unless otherwise approved by the state.
+Radioactive Contaminants Alpha emitters (pCi/L) 0 15 5 5 17.8 2021 No Erosion of natural deposits Radium (combined 226/228) (pCi/L) 0 5 2.89 2.89 2.89 2021 No Erosion of natural deposits Uranium (ug/L) 0 30 19.072 19.072 19.072 2021 No Erosion of natural deposits Contaminants MCLG AL Your Water Sample Date # Samples Exceeding AL Exceeds AL Typical Source Inorganic Contaminants Copper - action level at consumer taps (ppm) 1.3 1.3 .11 2021 1 No Corrosion of household plumbing systems; Erosion of natural deposits